asasf21124awfa2r2134/flash-commands/README.md

-Things to make working in flash easier.
+Commands to make working in flash easier.
 Credit to Ryo Timo who created the bulk of the scripts and Vladin Mitov created the group and labelcel scripts and mentored me a little bit.
 Works in Flash 8, but most of the scripts work fine in other versions too.
+For hardware I recommend getting a keypad like the Razer Tartarus V2 so you can easily bind all these scripts.

 Script install directory C:\Users\User\AppData\Local\Macromedia\Flash 8\en\Configuration\Commands